Tetroit/HLSL-U-Docs/ShaderLab/Properties/About.md

 <h2 align="center">Properties in ShaderLab</h2>

 ### Also see [Unity documentation](https://docs.unity3d.com/Manual/SL-Properties.html) on this topic
 ShaderLab allows a lot of customization for properties from your materials.
+The syntax goes as follows:
 ```C#
 [MainTexture] _BaseMap("Albedo", 2D) = "white" {}
 //     |        |        |       |        |